What Is DNS and What Are the DNS Record Types?

 CNAME Records

 CNAME refers to a Canonical Name Record.
-CName records only resolve to domains and subdomains, so text only.
+CNAME records only resolve to domains and subdomains, so text only.
 A CNAME record points one of your subdomains to a different domain name.
 This can also be different than your domain.

 Example: